-So many of our SMILE community members out there ask me what diet I think is the best out there for weight loss?
+So many of our community members ask me what diet I think is the best out there for weight loss?

 Well, the first thing I usually say, is that you want to lose fat, not just weight.
 The goal of any program is to maintain as much muscle as possible, whilst still shredding those fat pounds away.
 Muscle not only keeps you strong and healthy, it is vital in maximising your fat loss as well.
 Maybe we’ll delve into that in another blog post.

-Now before I even begin, if you take away anything from this article, let it be this: I believe two concepts count above all else:
+Now before I even begin, if you take away anything from this article, let it be this: I believe one concept counts above all else:

-So in reality, my thoughts on diet aren’t that exciting and wont get clicks or sell magazines, but those two concepts have produced real results for me and my clients.
-And as I said above, any weight loss adventure should be a combination of diet and exercise, so that you maximise that muscle for awesome long term results.
+So in reality, my thoughts on diet aren’t that exciting and won’t get clicks or sell magazines, but consistency has produced real results for myself and my clients.
+Small steps leads to big changes, this is my mantra.
+And as I said above, any weight loss journey should be a combination of diet and exercise, for awesome long term results.

 Now, to the juicy part.
 Here’s a really quick run down of the main diets on most radars at the moment:

 Obviously, this diet involves restricting carbohydrate foods such as those found in high sugary morsels like cakes, biscuits, as well as in pasta and bread.
 But in turn, substituting those for foods high in protein, fats and vegetables.
 When we restrict a whole food group this usually tends to lower our calories, so we actually end up eating less!
 Although I did have a client once who substituted all her carbs for cheese, which, as you can imagine, didn’t produce the desired results…